mchalso/FinalProjectRepo.jl/docs/part2.md

+#src # This is needed to make this run as normal Julia file
+using Markdown #src

 # Part 2: 2D Shallow Water Equations Solver
 Solution of the shallow water equations in one and two dimensions.
 The equations are solved using Julia on multi-GPUs.